cnr-ibba/SMARTER-database/docs/data-import.rst

 :py:class:`Dataset <src.features.smarterdb.Dataset>` object into the SMARTER-database
 and will unpack its content in a folder with the *MongoDB* ``ObjectID`` inside the ``data/interim`` folder.
-This let you to analyze and process the dataset content using the SMARTER-database ``src.features`` code.
+This let you to analyze and process the dataset content using the SMARTER-database ``src`` code.
 For more information, see the :ref:`import_datasets.py <import_datasets>` help.

 Exploring data with Jupyter Lab
 -------------------------------

-First step of data-import is *data exploration* using Jupyter Lab: this step require manual intervention to understand if data could be imported or if some fixing steps are required.
+Before importing genotypes and samples into the SMARTER-database, there is an additional *data exploration* step using Jupyter Lab: this step requires manual intervention to understand if data could be imported as it is or if some fixing steps are required.
 Common issues in datasets could be having different breeds with the same code, or using different codes to specify the same breeds.
-Other issues that can arise when sample names within the genotype file are different from the ones used in metadata: In those case, you have to define a new metadata file where there will be the proper correct value in correspondence of the wrong value.
-In this step you could check the coding format of genotypes, by calling the proper :py:class:`SmarterMixin <src.features.plinkio.SmarterMixin>` derived class.
-In this step you can also integrate metadata relying on external data sources or you can fix some stuff related to metadata.
+There could be the case where sample names within the genotype file are different from the ones used in metadata: in all those cases, you have to define a new metadata file where there will be a correspondence between the used value and the value to be inserted into the SMARTER-database.

+In this data exploration step, you could check also the coding format of genotypes, by calling the proper :py:class:`SmarterMixin <src.features.plinkio.SmarterMixin>` derived class.
+Metadata can also be integrated with external data sources, which can be used to fix some stuff related to other metadata.
 Start Jupyter Lab (in an activated conda environment) with:

 .. code-block:: bash

     jupyter lab

 Then create a new notebook according your needs.
+Those notebook can also be used after the data ingestion to produce reports about the SMARTER-database status.
 Please, see the `notebook section <https://drivendata.github.io/cookiecutter-data-science/#notebooks-are-for-exploration-and-communication>`__ in the `Cookiecutter Data Science <https://drivendata.github.io/cookiecutter-data-science/>`__ project for more information.